Yiddishe-Kop/laravel-commerce-docs/content/en/offers.md

 <alert type="warning">

-Only one offer per order is currently supported per order.
+Only one offer per order is currently supported.
 So only the first applicable offer will be used.

 </alert>